A Resource for Healthcare and Social Services Professionals

 Academy of Perinatal Harm Reduction

-The Academy of Perinatal Harm Reduction is dedicated to improving the lives of pregnant and parenting people who use substances and offers evidence-based, stigma-free resources, education and support for patients and providers.
+The Academy of Perinatal Harm Reduction is dedicated to improving the lives of pregnant and parenting individuals who use substances and offers evidence-based, stigma-free resources, education and support for patients and providers.

-The Harm Reduction Coalition and the Academy of Perinatal Harm Reduction collaborated to create this toolkit for pregnant and parenting people who use drugs, their loved ones, and their service providers, with the goal of promoting the overall health and well-being of pregnant people who use substances and their families.
+The Harm Reduction Coalition and the Academy of Perinatal Harm Reduction collaborated to create this toolkit for pregnant and parenting individuals who use drugs, their loved ones, and their service providers, with the goal of promoting the overall health and well-being of pregnant individuals who use substances and their families.

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) Spectrum provides information and citations for evidence-based interventions aimed at reducing heavy alcohol consumption and alcohol-related consequences without complete abstinence including a table established by the World Health Organization (WHO) stratifying risk based on alcohol consumption.